 The FreeFlow® Print Server software does NOT set a password retry lockout for the root account.
 The justification for this is the extreme measures required to access the FreeFlow® Print Server platform with a root lock out.
 The most likely recovery for such an event is a FreeFlow® Print Server software scrape install.
 If the customer is willing to accept that the FreeFlow® Print Server / Solaris software be scrape installed in the chance that the password is locked dues to exceeding a retry lock-out, then an update can be made for a password retry lock-out of the root account.
 Once you configure the FreeFlow® Print Server / Solaris system with a Security profile of 'High', additional IP filtering, and UDP/TCP port blocking, it is extremely difficult for anyone without the root password to access the Solaris OS and/or hard disk.
 All non-root accounts can only access the GNome desktop and FreeFlow® Print Server GUI when the system is Security tightened.
-The FreeFlow® Print Server System Administrator account can "secure" shell into the FreeFlow® Print Server / Solaris system using the SSH service, but even that can be disabled.
+The FreeFlow® Print Server / Solaris system using the SSH service, but even that can be disabled.
 Therefore, we have not had any customers requesting lockout of the root account after a log in retry count.